SEASIDE CHARTER SCHOOLS

 Teachers will use media (video, internet, music) in limited amounts as instructional tools for their students to meet the curriculum guidelines.
 While in the presence of children, teachers and staff are expected not to use cell phones for texting, calls, emails, or social media.
 Cell phones may be used for emergencies, coordination, or to contact a child’s parents.
 Cell phones for photos, video recorders, or cameras may be used when certain that all children have media releases.
 Students may use the computer/internet for research and to meet the writing/technology state standards.
 In the grades, keyboarding/computer instruction will be added to ensure that children are able to use the computer for the required state assessments.
 At all times, internet safety practices will be followed.

 All adults are asked NOT to use their cell phone or electronic devices while with the children in the classrooms or on the playground.
 Phones, camera, or video recorders may be used to record events, when certain that all children have media releases.
-Please check with the office before posting.
+Do not post or repost any photos of our students.
 Be sure not to identify children by name in any photos or videos.

 Adults are asked not to use their cell phone or electronic devices while in the car line pick-up/drop off area.